s3ntinel4/s3ntinel4.github.io/index.md

 #### [Cloud Projects](https://s3ntinel-docs.gitbook.io/aws-project)

-As i am studying also cloud security, i decided to create an gitbook to document some projects.
+As i am studying also cloud security, i decided to create an gitbook to document some projects, like the first one presented which is a Safe AWS VPC environment.
+The mainly purpose is to document the projects in AWS, Azure and GCP infraestructure.

 ## Certifications and Courses